vanilophp/docs/what-is-vanilo.md

 ## Is It Ready For Production?

-It depends.
-The current feature set is not yet enough to run a "usual" Webshop in 2019.
-But what Vanilo already provides is stable, tested and extensible.
+Yes.

-Starting from v0.2 there has been a well defined [upgrade path](upgrade.md) up to v1.0.
+Starting from v0.2 there has been a well defined [upgrade path](upgrade.md) up until the current latest version.

-Thus it is possible to build a Webshop on Vanilo 0.5 - even if it doesn't have a stable version number yet.

 Refer to [Release Notes](releases.md) for more details.